RoundLab/LabDocumentation/README.md

 - Two backup locations for raw sequence files are required.
 Sumbitter/Experimenter is required to check they are both present.
   1. Seven-bridges.
 Files will be automatically transferred here from Gnomex after 6 months.
 User should make sure they are "archived" on 7-bridges though to reduce storage costs.
 If metadata was properly filled at submission, this is sufficient beacause it will be transferred along with files.
 If not, user needs to add a metadata file to 7-bridges as well.
   2. Round lab Path-server.
 Directory = "illumina_lanes_archive".
 User must tranfer them here themselves.
 Include the metadata file in your directory.
 Only transfer compressed (usually gzip) files.

+## MINIMUM metadata required for BioSample registration and NCBI SRA submissions

+Sequences used in any publication are required to be deposited in a publicly available archive.
+NCBI's Sequence Read Archive (SRA) is the most common source, and generally it is required to deposit our publicly-funded research here, and certainly preferred.
+In order to do this, deposited sequences are connected to a "BioSample" which must be registered with some minimum metadata depending on the sample type.
+It is therefore critical that this metadata is recorded for all sequenced samples.
+Notably, the requirements are extremely minimal and we really want to surpass these to make publicly available data as useful to the scientific community as possible.
+The best idea is to follow the Genomic Standards Consortium guidelines and use their template spreadsheets ([https://gensc.org/mixs/](https://gensc.org/mixs/)).

+These requirements are continually changing, but as of February 2021:

+**Model organisms**
+1. One of: Strain, isolate, breed, cultivar, ecotype
+2. One of: Age, Developmental Stage
+3. Sex
+4. Tissue

+*Note*: These are minimum from NCBI and the Genomic Standards Consortium has proposed minimum standards slightly more than this, and also a controlled vocabulary that makes deposited more useful to everyone.
+Also, they provide spreadsheets to help you fill in the information.
+It is highly recommended to use these standards [https://gensc.org/mixs/](https://gensc.org/mixs/) and will actually make it easier to upload to NCBI in the end.

+**Environmental, 16S, metagenomes, other**
+See the genomics standards consortium packages: [https://gensc.org/mixs/](https://gensc.org/mixs/)

 # CHPC Usage
 ## General